ppanya/KUPaymentService/README.md

 <br><b><i>note:</i></b> It should have a standard for Problem term but it seem hard to set it up.

 <h3>Use Cases</h3>
+1. Send a payment
+* Primary Actor: Store
+* Scope: Payment System
+* Level: Very High
-1. Store send a payment to customer.
+* Story: Store send a payment to customer.
 2. Customer accept a payment. (funds transferred)
+* Primary Actor: Customer
+* Scope: Payment System
+* Level: Very High
+* Story: Customer accept a payment then funds transferred to store. (payment completed)
 3. Customer reverse/chargeback a payment if problem occured.
+* Primary Actor: Customer
+* Scope: Payment System
+* Level: High
+* Story: Some problem occured.
+Customers want to refund their funds back.
+They go and try to reverse/rollback a payment.

 <h3>Functional Requirement</h3>
 1. Transaction history